TimotejK/wier-labs/docs/PA2.md

 ### Your task
 You should use XPath and Regular expressions to filter the HTML websites you gathered in PA1.

-1. Prepare a plain text version of the website where you remove static elements like website headers, menus, footers etc. while keeping the page's content.
+1. Prepare a plain text version of the website where you remove static elements like website headers, menus, footers, etc., while keeping the page's content.
-2. Split the page into multiple thematic sections based on your judgment.
-You can use paragraphs, sentences, page sections, or any other indicator, with the goal of each section being a full description of one topic.
+2. Define criteria for splitting the page into multiple thematic sections.
+Some suggestions include using paragraphs, sentences, page sections, or any other indicators, with the goal of each section being a complete description of one topic.
+Include a brief description of the criteria in the PA2 report.
+3. You have to select the most appropriate strategy for dividing text and list its advantages and disadvantages in the PA2 report.
+It is often necessary to conduct some testing to determine what works best.
+Without a proper approach, you risk overlooking important information or providing incomplete or out-of-context retrieved segments when querying the vector database.
+Some of the key factors to consider when dividing the text into smaller portions are the size of segments and context preservation.

 ## Storing extracted information in a vector database

-The second step of the assignment is to store the extracted information in a **vector database**.
+The next step of the assignment is to calculate embeddings for text segments and store the extracted information in a **vector database**.
 For this, you will expand the database you created in PA1 with a new table that stores **document segments** and their **vector representations**.

+For a more streamlined start, you can utilize the following [sample](notebooks/vector_db_sample).

 ### Preparing the database